rydb/ROS2_easy/README.md

 - delete old build relics

-- generate a .sh bash script which sources ROS2
+- generate a .sh bash script which sources ROS 2

 - colcon builds packages you've defined in your launch_configuration(clarify on this later),